 How to Spot the Risks and Signs of a Seat Belt Malfunction

-It’s uknown just how frequently seat belt failures occur.
+It’s unknown just how frequently seat belt failures occur.
 The NHTSA does not directly track this data.
 By some estimates, as many as 3 million people may suffer injuries as the result of a defective seat belts each year.
-These failures are often the result of design or manufacturing defects as opposed to user error.
+These seatbelt failures are often the result of design or manufacturing defects as opposed to user error.

 What is known is that over the past few years numerous automakers have recalled vehicles over defective seat belts.
 Most recently, Ford recalled 108,000 midsized vehicles over seat belt defects that could prevent holding passengers in place during a collision.
 In June 2019, Land Rover recalled 16,000 vehicles due to faulty driver’s side seat belts.
 In 2014, GM recalled 1.4 million vehicles over cables that could become fatigued and separate.